 How do you put on a condom if I have an uncircumcised penis?
 Do I have to pull my foreskin back?
 Does it have to be over the testicles also?

-Most uncircumcised men pull their foreskin back when putting on a condom, but it’s a matter of personal preference.
+Most uncircumcised people pull their foreskin back when putting on a condom, but it’s a matter of personal preference.

-A condom does not cover the testicles — just the penis.
+A condom doesn’t cover your testicles — just your penis.
 With a little practice, condoms are very easy to use.

 Here are some tips for putting on a condom:

-Use a condom only once.
-Use a fresh one for each erection (“hard-on”).
-Have a good supply on hand.
+- Use a condom only once.
+Use a fresh one for each erection (hard-on).
+Check the expiration date on the package and never use an expired condom.

-Condoms usually come rolled into a ring shape.
-They are individually sealed in aluminum foil or plastic.
+- Condoms usually come rolled into a ring shape.
+They’re individually sealed in aluminum foil or plastic.
 Be careful — don’t tear the condom while unwrapping it.
-If it is torn, brittle, stiff, or sticky, throw it away and use another.
+If it’s torn, brittle, stiff, or sticky, throw it away and use another.

-Leave a half-inch space at the tip to collect semen.
+- Leave a half-inch space at the tip so there’s room for semen.

-Smooth out any air bubbles.
-(Friction against air bubbles can cause condom breaks.)
+- Smooth out any air bubbles.
+(Friction against air bubbles can cause condoms to break.)

 Here are some tips for taking off a condom:

-It’s best if both you and your partner know how to put on and use a condom.
-It will make using a condom easier and more pleasurable and will make the condom more effective.
-To learn without feeling pressured or embarrassed, practice putting on and taking off a condom on a penis or a penis-shaped object like a ketchup bottle, banana, cucumber, or squash.
+It’s best if both you and your partner know how to use a condom.
+It will make using a condom easier and even feel better.
+If you’re both on board and know how to use condoms, you’re also more likely to use them correctly, every time, making them work better.
+You can practice putting on and taking off a condom on your penis or on a penis-shaped object, like a banana or cucumber.